AB763 Blackface Amp Model Differences

 Table of Contents and AB763 Overview

-Notes: Amps with reverb have 3 preamp gain stages in the Vibrato channel with slightly more gain and preamp distortion. *The 5AR4 rectifier is a GZ34 equivalent.
+Notes: Amps with reverb have 3 preamp gain stages in the Vibrato channel with slightly more gain and preamp distortion. *The 5AR4 rectifier is a GZ34 equivalent. *2017 inflation adjusted prices were calculated using the Bureau of Labor Statistics CPI Inflation Calculator.

 Notice how similar the Tremolux and Band-Master head amps appear.
 The only difference between the two are the Band-Master's solid state rectifier and higher preamp and power tube plate voltage.
 These differences would lead to a "stiffer," less "tubey" tone with more clean headroom for the Band-Master.
 It's very easy to convert an inexpensive Band-Master head amp into a Tremolux.